neroden/timetable_kit/timetable_kit/tt-spec-documentation.rst

 This will also suppress the display of both arrival and departure time:
 "first" will only list departure time, and "last" will only list arrival time.
 They will also suppress the use of "R" and "D" notations, which are obvious on the first and last trains.
+Normally the program can detect first and last stations automatically from GTFS.
+But when it can't (for instance, when the train continues to more stations but you don't want to mention that, or if "ghost stations" are recorded in the GTFS) you can use these notations to correct behavior.

 These special codes are intended to be used only in four situations:
 -- first station on the timetable for a train